No. Bleaching does not weaken or damage the teeth. Whitening occurs when the whitening agent contacts water, and hydrogen peroxide, is released.

 What causes periodontal disease / gum disease?

-With compromised bone structure, teeth become loose and eventually fall out.
+With the compromised bone structure, teeth become loose and eventually fall out.
 Sadly, pain typically does not occur until the latter stages of the disease and at that point, treatment is often unsuccessful.

 If you experience bleeding gums, get treatment as soon as possible.
 Brushing and flossing daily along with regular dental check-ups is the best way to prevent periodontal disease.